danielle076/java_basics/src/I_String/readme.md

 ## String

+Text is stored in a variable of type String.
 Strings in Java are Objects that are backed internally by a char array.
 Since arrays are immutable (cannot grow), Strings are immutable as well.
 Whenever a change to a String is made, an entirely new String is created.

 A String is a data type, such as an int and float, but is used to represent text rather than numbers.
 For example, the word "hamburger" and the phrase "I ate 3 hamburgers" are both Strings.
 Even "12345" could be considered a String, if specified correctly.